- Home

 English Language Requirements:

-To enrol into this course with BLC, international students, applying either off-shore or on-shore, must satisfy one of the following requirements:
+To enroll in this course with BLC, international students, applying either off-shore or on-shore must satisfy one of the following requirements:

 - Either a minimum IELTS test score of 5.5 or equivalent for direct entry into a VET course;

-or, IELTS score of 5.0 or equivalent with and ELICOS course (up to 10 weeks) to be taken before the main VET course.
+or, an IELTS score of 5.0 or equivalent with an ELICOS course (up to 10 weeks) to be taken before the main VET course.

 OR